Hyperbolic Graph Diffusion Model: Conclusion

 \section{Conclusion}

-In this paper, we introduce the hyperbolic manifold and the normal distribution in the hyperbolic space.
-We propose a two-stage Hyperbolic Graph Diffusion Model (HGDM) to better learn the distribution of hierarchically structured data.
-HGDM consists of a hyperbolic variational autoencoder(HVAE) and a hyperbolic score model, where the HVAE generates the hyperbolic representation of nodes, and the hyperbolic score model learns the data distribution in the hyperbolic space.
-We also introduce the diffusion and inverse diffusion processes in the hyperbolic space.
-Empirically, we found that learning the distribution in the hyperbolic space is beneficial for the quality of generated data if the data has a hierarchical structure.
-Experimental results in molecule generation show that HGDM achieves competitive results compared to state-of-the-art graph score-based models.
+In this work, we proposed a two-stage Hyperbolic Graph Diffusion Model (HGDM) to learn better the distribution of graph data and a simple hyperbolic graph attention layer that reduces the extra time spent associated with hyperbolic methods.
+HGDM overcomes the limitations of previous graph generation methods and is closer to the nature of graphs.
+We have found experimentally that learning the distribution in the hyperbolic space is beneficial for the quality of generated graph with the power-law distribution.
+Experimental results in generic graph and molecule generation show that HGDM outperforms existing graph generation methods in most metrics, demonstrating the importance of learning the underlying manifold for graph generation tasks.
+Code is available at https://github.com/LF-WEN/HGDM